-The National Institute of Mental Health Data Archive (NDA) is a single infrastructure that was created through the integration of a set of research data repositories including the National Database for Autism Research (NDAR), the Research Domain Criteria Database (RDoCdb), the National Database for Clinical Trials related to Mental Illness (NDCT), and the NIH Pediatric MRI Repository (PedsMRI).
-The NDA infrastructure was established initially to support autism research, but has grown into an informatics platform that facilitates data sharing across all of mental health and other research communities, making data available from each of these repositories combined into a single resource with a single process for gaining access to all shared data.
+The National Institute of Mental Health Data Archive (NDA) is a single infrastructure that was initially created through the integration of a set of research data repositories including the National Database for Autism Research (NDAR), the Research Domain Criteria Database (RDoCdb), the National Database for Clinical Trials related to Mental Illness (NDCT), and the NIH Pediatric MRI Repository (PedsMRI).
+The NDA infrastructure was established to support autism research but has grown into an informatics platform that facilitates data sharing across all mental health and other research communities, making data available from each of these repositories combined into a single resource with a single process for gaining access to all shared data.

-The NIH and the NIMH seek to encourage the use of these resources to achieve accelerated scientific progress.
+The NIH and NIMH seek to encourage the use of these resources to achieve accelerated scientific progress.
 In order to take full advantage of such resources and maximize their research value, it is important that data be made available, on appropriate terms and conditions, to the largest possible number of qualified investigators in a timely manner.

 NIMH Data Archive (NDA)

 The NIMH Data Archive (NDA) houses, harmonizes, and shares all human-subjects data collected as part of NIMH-funded projects with the goal of accelerating progress in the research of mental health.
-NDA is one database infrastructure that supports efforts to make data collected by different laboratories as consistent as possible, and allow other researchers to access those data for secondary use.
-The NDA stores and shares clinical/phenotypic, imaging, genomic, and other data from hundreds of thousands of research participants.
+NDA is one database infrastructure that supports efforts to make data collected by different laboratories as consistent as possible and allow other researchers to access those data for secondary use.
+NDA stores and shares clinical/phenotypic, imaging, genomic, and other data from hundreds of thousands of research participants.
 NDA was formed by the combination of several databases that shared this infrastructure including the National Database for Autism Research (NDAR), the National Database for Clinical Trials related to Mental Illness (NDCT), the Research Domain Criteria Database (RDoC db), and the NIH Pediatric MRI Data Repository.

 Adolescent Brain Cognitive Development Study (ABCD) Data Repository